chinchalinchin/elara/src/source/02_research/00_palindromes/03_appendix.rst

 .. note::

     Word concatenation is effectively dealt with in the formal system by Defintion 1.2.7 of the Limitation operation.
-This definition is retained in Appendix I in case it is required to refer to the concatenation of the Character-level representation of Words, i.e. after the effects of the Emptying Algorithm (Definition 1.1.2) have been applied to remove null semantic content, but before the introduction of the Limitation operation.
+This definition is retained in Appendix I in case it is required, before the introduction of the Limitation operation, to refer to the concatenation of the Character-level representation of Words, i.e. after the effects of the Emptying Algorithm (Definition 1.1.2) have been applied to remove null semantic content.

 Concatenation was defined in Definition 1.1.1 in terms of Characters and Strings.
 Every Word is a String and every String has a Character-level set representation, so the operation of concatenation will not be materially altered to accomodate Words.
 However, as the analysis builds toward soldifying a theory of palindromes, the result of this essential operation will be given a slightly different formal representation.
 This representation will not change the operation in any way, but will instead enable a more descriptive theory to emerge when the concept of a Pairing Language is introduced.

+**Definition A.1.1: Word Concatenation**

 Let *α* and *β* be two words with the following Character level set representations: